Azure/ADXIoTAnalytics/README.md

-# ADX for IoT Analytics (Hands-On Lab)
+## 🧪 ADX for IoT Analytics (Hands-On Lab)
 Azure Data Explorer can provide valuable insights into your IoT workloads.
 In the following lab, we look at thermostat IoT Devices that are in 3 different office buildings.

+## Prerequisites
+- An [Azure account](https://azure.microsoft.com/free) with an active subscription.
+If you don't have access to an Azure subscription, you may be able to start with a [free account](https://azure.com/free).
+- You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.

-The following will deploy the following:
+The instructions will deploy the following:
 - IoT Central Store Analytics Template
   - 36 thermostat devices being created and simulated
   - Setup Export to Event Hub of telemetry data